Recently Published Books.

 I hope you enjoy reading my sexy contemporary romance novels, as much as I enjoy writing them.

-My fast-paced stories have realistic characters who all have hopes, dreams, temptations and dilemmas.
-Oh, and hot men who'll entice you to read on...
+My fast-paced stories have realistic characters with hopes, dreams, temptations and impossible dilemmas.
+I hope these extracts will entice you to read on...

 If you’d like to be notified when I release a new novel, you can sign up to my newsletter

 “I’m leaving tomorrow,” she announced before she’d even sat down.

 She’d dressed up.
 Did she think it would soften the blow?
 She looked like the bluebell fairy, all floaty skirts and wild purple hair.
 On anyone else, it could’ve been a thrift store costume.
 But Mandy was ethereal, sexy as hell yet somehow untouchable.
 Was she already withdrawing because she was leaving?
 He picked up a stick and poked around in the bonfire, trying to sound normal when all he wanted to do was beg.